Book your next Latin Social Dancing Class today, spaces are limited.

 Merengue is the national dance of the Dominican Republic though it is also common in Haiti which shares the Island.
 The typical South American hip sway is very evident in Merengue though the tempo can vary from leisurely to lightning speed, depending on the dance and the experience of the participants.
 With Merengue you can enjoy the genre’ yet progress with the pace as you become more familiar with the dance.

-Click here to learn more about our Latin Dance Instructors, Kamil Studenny and Anna Pelypenko.
+Learn more about our Latin Dance Instructors, Inessa Strelnikova and Sergei Kirichenko.